-The assets of the Fund are held separately from the employers and the Board is responsible for investing this money.
+The assets of the Fund are held separately from the employers and we are responsible for investing this money.

 The assets are held in a common fund - they are not held in separate pots for each member.

 Pensions are paid to retired members out of this common fund.